Get Over Yourself (Eden's Crush song)

 "Get Over Yourself" is a song by American musical group Eden's Crush.
 It was released on February 26, 2001, as the first single from their debut album, Popstars (2001).
 The track was produced by David Foster and Matthew Gerrard.
+To promote the single, a music video was filmed, directed by Travis Payne and Honey (Nick Brooks and Laura Kelly).

-It holds the distinction of making Eden's Crush the first female group to lead the sales chart with a debut single, reaching number eight in the United States and number one in Canada.
+"Get Over Yourself" holds the distinction of making Eden's Crush the first female group to top the US Billboard Hot 100 Singles Sales chart with a debut single, selling 77,000 copies during its first week.
+On the main Billboard Hot 100 chart, the song reached number eight, while in Canada, it peaked at number one.
 It was one of only three singles in 2001 to have sold over 500,000 copies in the US.
-Billboard named the song number 81 on their list of the "100 Greatest Girl Group Songs of All Time".
+In 2017, Billboard ranked the song at number 81 on their list of the "100 Greatest Girl Group Songs of All Time".

 Track listing

 Tracks 8, 9, and 10 are hidden tracks, although track 8 is only hidden on some versions.
 It is referenced as "Get Over Yourself (Latin Version)."